zendframework/zendframework/README.md

 *Zend Framework 2.0.0rc6*

-This is the fifth release candidate for 2.0.0.
-We will be releasing RCs on a weekly basis until we feel all critical issues are addressed.
-At this time, we anticipate few API changes before the stable release, and recommend testing your production applications against it.
+This is the sixth release candidate for 2.0.0.
+At this time, we anticipate that this will be the final release candidate before issuing a stable release.
+We highly recommend testing your production applications against it.

-XX August 2012
+29 August 2012

 ### UPDATES IN RC6

+- Zend\Config
+  - The INI adapter now allows bracket notation for appending values to an array within INI definitions.
 - Zend\Db
   - ResultInterface adds isBuffered() method for checking if the resultset is buffered or not.
 Allows for more fine grained control of result set buffering, including using the database engine's native buffering.
+  - Insertions with multi-part keys now work properly.
+  - Expression objects may now be passed to the order() method of a Select object.
 - Zend\Form
   - You can now omit error messages on elements when rendering via formRow(), by passing a boolean false as the third argument of the helper.